Follow This Old House online:

 • Vinyl is a low-maintenance material that doesn’t require painting.

-• Vinyl windows are less expensive and easier to find than wood windows.
+• Less expensive and easier to find than wood windows.

 • Not everyone likes the look of vinyl window frames.